 Need another selling point?
-Kansas residents are surrounded with terrain that includes forests, mountain ranges and prairies.
-Whether you’re looking for a home in Wichita, Overland Park, Kansas City or Topeka, there are multiple programs to help you secure your home.
+Kansas residents are surrounded by terrain that includes forests, mountain ranges, and prairies.
+Whether you’re looking for a home in Wichita, Overland Park, Kansas City, or Topeka, there are multiple programs to help you secure your home.

 The links on this site were researched by NewHomeSource.
 This is as cohesive a list as possible.
 Individual homebuyers should contact entities to fully understand requirements and processes.

 Carmen Chai is an award-winning Canadian journalist who has lived and reported from major cities such as Vancouver, Toronto, London and Paris.
 For NewHomeSource, Carmen covers a variety of topics, including insurance, mortgages, and more.